 annual production of hydrocarbons in United Arab Emirates

 in ADNOC Refining as shareholder

-The first Universal Exposition to take place in an Arab country will be held from 1 October 2021 to 31 March 2022 in the United Arab Emirates, and we will be attending as Platinum Sponsor of the Italian Pavilion.
+The fist Universal Exposition that took place in an Arab country was held from 1 October 2021 to 31 March 2022 in the United Arab Emirates, and we attended as Platinum Sponsor of Italian Pavilion.

 Eni and ADNOC together for sustainable energy for the future

 Turn your smartphone and discover more